 It doesn’t seem to occur to Bartosz that what happened to Erik could happen to him.

-Ulrich visits his mother, Jana Nielson, at the apartment she shares with his father, Tronte Nielson.
+Ulrich visits his mother, Jana Nielsen, at the apartment she shares with his father, Tronte Nielson.
 Ulrich and Jana don’t get along very well, which explains why he doesn’t visit often.
 But Jana has some important insights to share:

 “I saw something in the woods again.
 This time I saw it very clearly.
 A dark figure with a gigantic looking head.
 You don’t believe me.
 There are some things out there that our little minds can’t understand.
 Things we can’t comprehend.
 And this.
 I found this in the forest.
 [Shows him a Raider candy wrapper.]
 Mads loved those.
 You know this whole business with that missing kid, Erik?
 It’s like your brother, back then.
 Everything’s repeating itself.
 Everything’s like it was 33 years ago.”